Bayesian estimation of a decreasing density: Numerical illlustrations

 \subsection{Empirical assessment of the rate of contraction}

-We also performed a large scale experiment to empirically assess the rate of contraction of the posterior median at zero, under either choices (A) or (B) for the base measure.
+We also performed a large scale experiment to empirically assess the rate of contraction of the posterior median at zero, under either choices (A), (B) or (D) for the base measure.
 Our proof for deriving the contraction rate really requires a base-measure as under (A) and now the underlying idea is to see in a simulation study whether $g_0(\th) \sim \th$ for $\th$ near $0$ is suitable or not.
 In the experiment, we first fixed a sample size $n$ and generated $n$ independent realisations from the standard Exponential distribution.
 We then ran the MCMC sampler for $20.000$ iterations, and kept the final iterate for initialisation of all chains ran for that particular sample size.
-Next, we repeated $100$ times \begin{enumerate} \item sample a dataset of size $n$ from the standard Exponential distribution; \item run the MCMC algorithm for $2500$ iterations; \item compute the median value at zero obtained in those samples. \end{enumerate} The Metropolis-Hastings proposals for updating the $\th$'s were tuned such that the acceptance rate was about $20\%$ in all cases.
-If the averages are denoted by $y_1,\ldots, y_{100}$, we finally computed the Root Mean Squared Error, defined by $ \sqrt{0.01 \sum_{i=1}^{100}(y_i - 1)^2}$.
-By repeating this experiment for both choices of base measure and various values of $n$, we obtained figure \ref{fig:rate-comparison}.
-The contraction rate is an asymptotic property, and hence there is always uncertainty on which values of $n$ correspond to that.
-For that reason, we computed both for all data, as for the simulations based on data with sample size $5000$ or larger, the slope of the least squares fit.
-The computed slopes suggest that the rate $1/3$ applies to both choices of base measure.
+Next, we repeated $50$ times \begin{enumerate} \item sample a dataset of size $n$ from the standard Exponential distribution; \item run the MCMC algorithm for $2500$ iterations; \item compute the median value at zero obtained in those samples. \end{enumerate} The Metropolis-Hastings proposals for updating the $\th$'s were tuned such that the acceptance rate was about $20\%$ in all cases.
+If the averages are denoted by $y_1,\ldots, y_{100}$, we finally computed the Root Mean Squared Error, defined by $ \sqrt{0.02 \sum_{i=1}^{50}(y_i - 1)^2}$.
+By repeating this experiment for all three choices of base measure and various values of $n$, we obtained figure \ref{fig:rate-comparison_new}.
+The contraction rate is an asymptotic property, and hence there is definitely uncertainty on which values of $n$ correspond to that.
+The computed slopes do not give a conclusive answer to the actual rate of contraction.
+For the halfNormal distribution, it is conceivable that methods (A) and (B) yield rate $n^{-1/3}$, whereas method (D) gives a rate almost $n^{-1/2}$.
+The latter can intuitively be explained by the fact that the slope of the density of the halfNormal is zero at zero which coincides with realisations from the prior.
+For the Exponential distribution, methods (A) and (B) support rate $n^{-2/9}$, whereas method (D) has worse rates.
+For completeness, we tabulated the computed slopes in Table \ref{table:ratecomparision0}.
+The difficulty with rate-assessment by finite samples for Dirichlet mixture priors has been noted recently in \cit{wehrhahn19} as well.